paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-011-labor-management-reporting-and-disclosure-procedure.md

 ### Statutory Notes

 #### References in Text
 The Employee Retirement Income Security Act of 1974, referred to in text, is Pub.
 L. 93–406, Sept.
 2, 1974, 88 Stat.
-829, as amended, which is classified principally to chapter 18 (§ 1001 et seq.) of this title.
+829, which is classified principally to chapter 18 (§ 1001 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1001) and Tables.

 #### Amendments
 1974—Pub.
-L. 93–406 substituted “Employee Retirement Income Security Act of 1974” for “Welfare and Pension Plans Disclosure Act”.
+L. 93–406, § 112(a)(2)(D), formerly § 111(a)(2)(D), as renumbered by Pub.
+L. 117–328, substituted “Employee Retirement Income Security Act of 1974” for “Welfare and Pension Plans Disclosure Act”.

+#### Effective Date of 2022 Amendment
+Amendment by Pub.
+L. 117–328 applicable to plan years beginning after Dec.
+31, 2022, see section 320(c) of Pub.
+L. 117–328, set out as a note under [section 414 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section414&num=0&edition=prelim), Internal Revenue Code.

 #### Effective Date of 1974 Amendment
 Amendment by Pub.
 L. 93–406 effective Jan.
 1, 1975, except as provided in [section 1031(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1031/b/2&num=0&edition=prelim), see [section 1031(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1031/b/1&num=0&edition=prelim).